bubikhonza/mlpsuite/README.md

 ## Anomaly detection and general data transformation pipeline

 Aims to provide easy way to transform data via pyspark streaming ML pipeline, without the need of setting up complex infrastructure.
-Its primary purpose is to serve as anomaly detector, hovewer it can be used as any data transformation pipeline.
+Its primary purpose is to serve as anomaly detector, hovewer it can be used as any data transformation ml pipeline.

 ## Installation
 - install Docker